HaMerotz LaMillion 2: Leg 9 (Thailand)

-For this season's final Double Battle, teams had to walk around a course on shoes made out of coconut shells while collecting coconuts and placing them into baskets on their backs.
+For this season's final Duel, teams had to walk around a course on shoes made out of coconut shells while collecting coconuts and placing them into baskets on their backs.
 If they dropped any coconuts along the way, or if their feet touched the sand, they had to start over.
 The first team to collect ten coconuts, five for each team member, would receive their next clue while the team that lost had to wait for the next team.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.

 This leg's Detour was a choice between שקשק אותו (Sheqsheq Aotov – Slosh It) or פוצץ אותו (Potzetz Aotov – Pop It).
 In Slosh It, teams tasted a fresh-fruit smoothie and had to identify the fruits from which it was made.
 They then had to collect large styrofoam fruits scattered on the beach while hopping in a potato sack.
 If they brought back all of the fruits that had been used in the smoothie, they would get their next clue.
 In Pop It, teams participated in a traditional activity meant to scare off evil spirits.
 One team member put on a blindfold and entered a pool filled with balloons.
 Their partner would pick a color and had to verbally direct the blindfolded member in order to pop all of the balloons of the same color to receive their next clue.

 In this leg's Roadblock, the chosen team member had to wear a white T-shirt and lie on the ground while an elephant put his leg on their body and hit them with its trunk.
 The team member then had to put a flat wooden pallet under the T-shirt and let the elephant paint on the T-shirt.
 When the painting was complete, the elephant would give teams their next clue.